Can Work Permit Holders Buy Houses in Canada?

 - Corporations with <10% foreign control can also buy residential property.

 Foreign investors and foreign nationals who are not Canadian citizens or permanent residents can purchase a house in Canada.
 The government of Canada has implemented certain regulations to ensure that the housing supply in Canadian cities is not dominated by foreign commercial enterprises and people who do not have roots in the country.
+However, there may be additional taxes and restrictions depending on the province and city where the property is located.
+It is important to be aware of these rules, especially if you plan to rent out the property or eventually sell a house to a friend.
+Consulting with a real estate professional can help navigate the legal aspects of buying and selling property as a foreign investor.

 The Home Immigration and Refugee Protection Regulations allow people who are authorized to work in Canada to also acquire non-recreational properties.
 The year in which the purchase was made and the taxation years preceding it are important factors to consider, as the Minister of Housing and Diversity has set certain limitations on home ownership and businesses controlled by non-Canadians.